 "We want it to be child friendly so they can feel comfortable in sitting down and telling what they may have experienced," said Hazell.

 She said the boys will never step foot into a police station or see an officer.

 "They could easily be intimidated by the surroundings and officers wearing uniforms and guns and in some situations children may feel like they are the ones in trouble," said Hazell.

 Hazell said children are often good at recalling events and they are usually honest about what they see.

 "Children are very capable of giving very factual very detailed information," said Hazell.

-In an interview last week with NBC News , Lisa's mother, Deborah Bradley, said the boys heard something the night Lisa disappeared, but she and Lisa's father, Jeremy Irwin, have been reluctant to allow further questioning because they didn't want to put them through "anything else."
+interview last week with NBC News , Lisa's mother, Deborah Bradley, said the boys heard something the night Lisa disappeared, but she and Lisa's father, Jeremy Irwin, have been reluctant to allow further questioning because they didn't want to put them through "anything else."

 Young said both boys were interviewed, one for about 30 minutes and the other about 50 minutes, on Oct.
 4, the day Lisa was reported missing.